dadtriesto/youtube/IDEAS.md

 - Cleanup OBS files about once a week?
 Once a month?

 ## makeThumbnail.ps1
+- Need a way to create a thumbnail w/out episode (one-offs, interruptions, etc)
 - store api keys / env vars (Azure Key Vault?
 Session vars?) and use the YouTube API to automate uploads, set scheduling
 - Keep track of the last episode number (per seriesName)
 - - Simple text file w/ key/value pairs would probably do this.
 Maybe JSON (see next bullet. convertto/from-json)?